GregRL94/Mini-Games/README.md

-# The Handy-Scripts repository
+# The Mini-Games repository

 This repository contains a collection of small scripts I have made, whether as homework for courses, or for friends, or for me, and thought they might come handy for some.
-It ranges from small games like lotery and hangman to utility scripts like a sum-up for pylint warnings.
+It ranges from small games like lotery and hangman.

 # Requirements